CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 * Store at -80C until ready to begin cDNA synthesis.
 You can proceed directly from this cell lysate to cDNA preparation with no intermediate RNA isolation step.

-### OPTION B: staring with purified RNA

-* If you have 1000's or 10's of thousands of cells, it probably makes sense to isolate RNA first and then use the same amount of total RNA for the cDNA reaction.
-We recommend using a kit specifically designed for efficient recovery of RNA from low numbers of cells, and have had success with the [ARCTURUS PicoPure RNA isolation kit](https://www.thermofisher.com/order/catalog/product/KIT0204) and the [Qiagen RNeasy micro kit](https://www.qiagen.com/us/shop/sample-technologies/rna/total-rna/rneasy-micro-kit/#orderinginformation)

-* If using the Qiagen kit, sort directly into Buffer RLT and follow the protocol included with the kit.

-* Store RNA at -80C until ready for library prep.

 ## Day 2: cDNA and library prep